 Unique in Europe, the Skywheel of Tallinn will take you 120 metres above sea level, opening up a view of Tallinn’s classic skyline at a completely new angle.
-You can also enjoy the magnificent views of the city, the sea, Lake Ülemiste and the airport in private, with up to five companions and a bottle of chilled champagne.
+You can also enjoy the magnificent views of the city, the sea, Lake Ülemiste and the airport in private, with a bottle of chilled champagne.

 The vistas from Skywheel of Tallinn are comparable to those of the world’s largest observation wheels.
 This is achieved by smart placement: the wheel itself is 45 metres across, complemented by the 35-metre height of the Mall and the location atop the 40 metre high Sossi Hill.
 As a result, the observation wheel reaches a peak height of 120 metres above sea level, making it the second highest viewpoint in Tallinn after the TV Tower.
 Moreover, the technical solution is unique in Europe – rooftop observation wheels have previously been operated in Taiwan and Japan only.